Position: Considerations for Differentially Private Learning with Large-Scale Public Pretraining: Introduction

 \textbf{3.~~Large private models require trusting cloud services.} When we train a model with DP, this guarantees that anyone who can access the trained model cannot learn much about any individual training sample.
 However this is orthogonal to any confidentiality considerations about who sees the data during training and inference.

 Ideally, when dealing with personal data (e.g., private chat messages), the sensitive data would not leave the individual's device.
-In standard settings this is technically possible: the differentially private training could be decentralized (e.g., as in Federated Learning~\cite{mcmahan2017communication}), and the trained model could be shipped to people's devices for inference.
+This is usually possible: the differentially private training could be decentralized (e.g., as in Federated Learning~\cite{mcmahan2017communication}\footnote{We remind that federated learning, even \emph{with} differential privacy, comes with its own associated privacy risks~\cite{ZhuLH19,BoenischDSSSP23}}), and the trained model could be shipped to people's devices for inference.

 Unfortunately, unlocking the full power of large-scale public pretraining currently requires drastically scaling model sizes.
 With current techniques, most foundation models are impossible to train or serve on end-user devices.
-For example, MobileBERT~\cite{sun2020mobilebert}---a language model optimized for on-device inference---has about 25M parameters; this is between two and four orders of magnitude smaller than state-of-the-art language models considered in recent works on private finetuning of language models~\cite{LiTLH22, AroraR22, YuNBGIKKLMWYZ22}.
+For example, MobileBERT~\cite{SunYSLWZ20}---a language model optimized for on-device inference---has about 25M parameters; this is between two and four orders of magnitude smaller than state-of-the-art language models considered in recent works on private finetuning of language models~\cite{LiTLH22, AroraR22, YuNBGIKKLMWYZ22}.

 We thus encourage researchers in private machine learning to also take into consideration the scale of these models, and their privacy implications.
-An important direction for future work is to develop techniques for \emph{distilling}~\cite{HintonVD15} large foundation models into smaller, more efficient models that are tuned for a specific (private) task.\\
+An important direction for future work is to develop techniques for \emph{distilling}~\cite{HintonVD15} large foundation models into smaller, more efficient models that are tuned for a specific (private) task.\footnote{Recently, subsequent to the original appearance of this paper, there has been significant interest in the development of powerful small models that facilitate on-device computation (e.g., \cite{Gunasekar++23,LiBEDGL23,Anil++23}).} \\